patrykcieslak/stonefish_ros/README.md

 ### Launching

 To run the standard simulator node you have to include the 'simulator.launch' file in your own launch file, overriding the default arguments.
 This package does not include any examples of usage.
-The best way to learn how to use this package is to install the [stonefish_cirs](https://github.com/patrykcieslak/stonefish_cirs) package, containing multiple fully working examples of robots.
+The best way to learn how to use this package is to install the [cola2_stonefish](https://bitbucket.org/udg_cirs/cola2_stonefish) package, containing multiple, fully working examples of robots, developed by the CIRS Laboratory (University of Girona, Spain).

 ### Credits
 This software was written and is continuously developed by Patryk Cieślak.